 - Storage account.
 Select your storage account.

 - Output alias: Use the name

 Start the job

-Because a job input, query, and output have all been specified, we are ready to start the Stream Analytics job.
+A job input, query, and output are specified.
+You are ready to start the Stream Analytics job.

-For further assistance, try our Azure Stream Analytics forum.
+For further assistance, try our Microsoft Q&A question page for Azure Stream Analytics.